ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts.md

 Throughout this document there are a few shorthand representations for various elements.
 - List of abbreviations:
-	- `STACK`: The name of the stack you are running through the pipeline
+	- `STACK`: The name of the stack you are running through the pipeline.
 		- example: 'MD585'
-	- `SLICE`: The name of an individual slice in the stack
+	- `SLICE`: The name of an individual slice in the stack.
+Varies
 		- example: 'slide074_2018_09_04-S3'
-	- `STR`: The name of any one of the 28 structures in the brainstem
+	- `STR`: The name of any one of the 28 structures in the brainstem.
 		- example: '5N'
 	- `STR-RL`: The name of any one of the 51 landmarks.
-Some structures are landmarks, structures that appear in the right and left hemispheres are considered two landmarks.
+Some centerline structures are landmarks, structures that appear in the right and left hemispheres are considered two landmarks and are appended with an 'R' or an 'L'.
 		- example: '5N_R'

 # Scripts